 The Company is not a party to any legal proceedings or regulatory actions.
 The Company has continued to regularly meet all stakeholders including local groups, municipalities and administrative bodies to update them on the Company's work plans.
 For the most part the stakeholders have been supportive of the Company's work programs and how it has dealt with compliance issues, however there have been some objections and opposition to the Company's work plans and environmental efforts.
-The Company has been dealing with certain Finnish environmental authorities in regards to certain issues raised as a result of the Company's hand dug trenches at Rompas, Finland, completed during the 2010 and 2011 work programs.
-The first issue involves applying for specific permits to explore on decree-based areas, where exploration is a permitted act.
-The second issue involves claims that the Company's hand dug trenches from 2010 and 2011 have affected the nature values of an area.
-The Company's position is that its work programs have had no material impact on the nature values and the Company has engaged various third party studies to demonstrate this to be the case.
+Mawson has been dealing with certain Finnish environmental authorities in regards to work completed during the 2010 and 2011 field programs (refer to press release dated June 26, 2013) on the Rompas-Rajapalot project.
+The issue involves allegations that the Company's hand dug trenches from these programs have affected the nature values of the area where the work was undertaken.
+The Company has now been informed that the investigative process is complete and the prosecutor has reviewed the investigative material and referred the matter to trial, with the case to be heard in the Kemi-Tornio District Court on October 14-15 2014.
+Mawson is pleased the case is advancing and will be handled through a formal legal process.
+Mawson believes the claims made are without merit and will vigorously defend itself and its employees.
+Mawson has always maintained that hand digging has no material impact on the nature values of the area in question.
+Mawson believes it conducted its operations within the intent and law of the Mining and Nature Conservation Acts.